LeoBaro/leobaro.github.io/_posts/2023-06-29-transformers.markdown

 #### The Decoder

-We're really close to the end of this journey!
-We just need to introduce the Decoder network, but actually it reuses almost the same components we talked about.
+We're close to the end of this journey!
+We need to introduce the Decoder network, but it reuses almost the same components we discussed.

 | <img src="/assets/2023-06-29-transformers/decoder.jpg" alt="decoder" width="200"/>|
 |:--:|
 | *Figure 14*: Decoder network.
 Credits: [A. Vaswani, et al. (2017)](https://arxiv.org/pdf/1706.03762.pdf) |

-The objective of the Decoder network is to predict the next word in a sentence given the words it has already predicted, and the contextualized embedding from each Encoder layer.
-The decoder is also composed of a stack of $N=6$ identical layers.
-The main differences from the Encoder network is that the Decoder has two slightly different attention layers: a *masked multi-head self-attention layer* and an *encoder-decoder attention layer*.
+The objective of the Decoder network is to predict the next word in a sentence given the words it has already predicted and the contextualized embedding from each Encoder layer.
+The Decoder is also composed of a stack of $N=6$ identical layers.
+The main difference from the Encoder network is the presence of two slightly different attention layers: a *masked multi-head self-attention layer* and an *encoder-decoder attention layer*.

-##### **What is masking and why we need it?**
+##### **What is masking, and why do we need it?**
-Masking means to hide certain parts of the input embeddings before they are processed by the self-attention module.
-This pre-processing step is not needed during inference but it's needed during the training phase.
+Masking means hiding certain parts of the input embeddings before the self-attention module processes them.
+This pre-processing step is not needed during inference, but it's needed during the training phase.
 Let's understand why.

 We understood that the Encoder network can process the input embeddings in parallel, but what about the Decoder?
 During inference (the correct output sequence is not known) the Decoder works in sequential mode, like a RNN:
 - it receives the Encoder's contextualized embeddings
 - it looks at all the previous outputs
-- it predicts the next word, until it generates the `<eos>` token (short for *end of sentence*).
+- it predicts the next word until it generates the `<eos>` token (short for *end of sentence*).

-As highligheted from [artoby's post on StackOverflow](https://stackoverflow.com/questions/58127059/how-to-understand-masked-multi-head-attention-in-transformer), during training, since the correct output sequence is known, we could train the Decoder in parallel: we just need to give as input all the correct embeddings but masked appropriately considering the time step.
-For example, if we want to translate `I love you` to German we could execute in parallel the following Decoder's steps:
+As highlighted from [artoby's post on StackOverflow](https://stackoverflow.com/questions/58127059/how-to-understand-masked-multi-head-attention-in-transformer), during training, since the correct output sequence is known, we could train the Decoder in parallel: we just need to give as input all the correct embeddings but masked appropriately considering the time step.
+For example, if we want to translate `I love you` to German, we could execute in parallel the following Decoder's steps:
 - Input decoding step 0:  `---    -----  ----`
 - Input decoding step 1:  `Ich    -----  ----`
 - Input decoding step 2:  `Ich    liebe  ----`

 If we don't mask the input, the Decoder's self-attention module could cheat, attending to subsequent words!
-By applying masking and shifting the output embeddings by one position, two factors work in conjunction to maintain the auto-regressive nature of the Decoder.
+By masking and shifting the output embeddings by one position, two factors work in conjunction to maintain the auto-regressive nature of the Decoder.
 Firstly, the masking prevents the predictions for a given position, denoted as $i$, from relying on any future positions beyond $i$.
-Secondly, the offsetting of the output embeddings guarantees that the predictions at position $i$ only depend on the known outputs at positions preceding $i$.
+Secondly, offsetting the output embeddings guarantees that the predictions at position $i$ only depend on the known outputs at positions preceding $i$.

 ##### **Encoder-Decoder attention**
 The animation in *Figure 15* shows how the decoding stage works.
-In the *Encoder-Decoder attention* layers, the $Q$ matrix originates from the preceding decoder layer, while the $K$ and $V$ matrices are extracted from the encoder's output.
-As a result, each position in the decoder has the ability to focus on every position within the input sequence.
+In the *Encoder-Decoder attention* layers, the $Q$ matrix originates from the preceding decoder layer, while the $K$ and $V$ matrices are extracted from the Encoder's output.
+As a result, each position in the Decoder can focus on every position within the input sequence.

 | <img src="/assets/2023-06-29-transformers/decoding.gif" alt="transformer decoding step" />|
 |:--:|